 Swift School is operating under the following assumptions:

 - The vaccination eligibility of everyone on Swift School's campus has allowed us to move to a mask-optional status

 - The decline of COVID-19 cases in Metro Atlanta and our own population and the asymptomatic nature of recent test results allow us to safely operate in-person and with masks optional for all students, faculty, and staff

 - A lack of evidence of any community transmission of COVID-19 at school, and the lessened severity of illnesses from the omicron variant were factors in our latest decision

 Plans and Protocols

-Since the spring of 2020, members of the Swift School administration, faculty and board of trustees have been working on school operating plans for both on-campus instruction and all-school remote learning.
+Since the spring of 2020, members of the Swift School administration, faculty and board of trustees have continually revised and updated school operating plans.
 Task forces on health and safety, academic vibrancy, technology, professional development, finance, and facilities have created the following plans that are constantly vetted and updated as necessary.